Code-Institute-Submissions/Lions/README.md

 After follow these steps:

-1. install the [Gitpod Browser Extension](https://gitpod.io)for Chrome.
+1. install the [Gitpod Browser Extension](https://gitpod.io) for Chrome.
 2. After installation, restart the browser.
 3. Log into your Gitpod account.
 4. Navigate to the [Github repository](https://github.com/FabianMarsh/lions).